 Planning a trip to Seattle?
 Or enjoying some virtual travel from home?
 We invite you to discover and learn about the real Seattle before you travel!
-Keep reading to find some of the best resources to learn about the history, culture and nature of Seattle before you visit.
+We have gathered some of the best resources to learn about the history, culture, and nature of Seattle before you visit.
 This is trip planning at its best!

 As you gaze in awe from the top of the Space Needle you’ll understand the geologic forces that sculpted the stunning landscape.
 (Note that the Sky View Observatory offers a more affordable option!)
 You’ll know the stories of the people who have lived here for thousands of years.
 And those of many residents who continue to shape our world today.

 So, whether your trip is in the distant future, a staycation for those lucky enough to live here, or you’re taking a virtual vacation during the pandemic, read on for the best resources.
 Explore books, articles, virtual tours, movies, and more— all from home before and after your vacation.

 First, I suggest taking a virtual tour with one of my favorite local authors and tour guides, David B Williams.
 Learn how residents changed the topography of Seattle and the secrets of the ship canal and locks.
 He’ll show you the geology of nature around the area (and in the stones of the buildings downtown).

 A way to view the area before your trip is through one of the many local webcams.
 Check out the cam on the Space Needle to see a live view of the region.
 Or peek in to see what the harbor seals and sea otters are up to on the live cams at the Seattle Aquarium.